DataDog/integrations-core/openai/README.md

 #### Log Prompt & Completion Sampling

-To enable log prompt and completion sampling, set the `DD_OPENAI_LOGS_ENABLED=1` environment variable.
+To enable log prompt and completion sampling, set the `DD_OPENAI_LOGS_ENABLED="true"` environment variable.
 By default, 10% of traced requests will emit logs containing the prompts and completions.

 To adjust the log sample rate, see the [APM library documentation][3].